-College students may want—or need—to do more than study and socialize.
-Working at an on-campus job can be a great option for keeping busy, offering some rewarding opportunities, as well as making some extra money.
+When you’re in college, you may want — or need — to do more than study and socialize.
+Working at an on-campus job can be a great way to stay busy, meet new people, learn new skills, and make some extra money.

 Work-Study vs. Part-Time Jobs

 The Federal Work-Study program offers part-time jobs for undergraduate as well as graduate students who have financial need so they can earn money to pay for their education.
-Completing the Free Application for Federal Student Aid (FAFSA®) form is the first step in applying for this aid.
-Not all colleges and universities participate in the Federal Work-Study program, so it’s a good idea for students to check with the financial aid office at their school to see if it’s an option.
+Completing the Free Application for Federal Student Aid (FAFSA) form is the first step in applying for this aid.
+Not all colleges and universities participate in the Federal Work-Study program, so it’s a good idea to check with the financial aid office at your school to see if it’s an option.

 Work-study jobs are open to both part- and full-time students, and the program encourages those who are awarded this aid to find work related to their major.
 For example, a science major may be able to get a work-study job as a lab assistant in the chemistry department.
 These jobs may be either on- or off-campus, the former usually in a campus department and the latter typically at a non-profit organization or a public agency.
 Students will earn at least the federal minimum wage, and their work-study award will be based on when they apply, their level of financial need, and their school’s funding level.

 💡 Quick Tip: Make no payments on SoFi private student loans for six months after graduation.